 What types of donations do you accept?

-We accept monetary donations and in-kind donations such as food, clothing, kitchen supplies and household goods.
+We accept monetary donations and in-kind donations such as food, clothing, kitchen supplies and small household goods.
 For safety reasons, we do not accept electrical items.
 Learn more.

 I would like to donate to Carol's Kitchen, what should I do?

 You can send your monetary donations via mail or by visiting one of our kitchens.
 If you have an in-kind donation, we can arrange for pick-up or you can deliver.
 We also accept gift donations, which you contribute for your loved ones.
 Learn more.
 Our Tax ID No. is 33-0819778.